engraulleite/Local-Data-Warehousing-with-Docker/README.md

 # Local-Data-Warehousing-with-Docker
-Creating a DW from 0 to hero.
+Creating a DW from zero to hero.
 Starting with logical and physical modeling to valuable reports.